espocrm/documentation/docs/user-guide/documents.md

 # Documents

-EspoCRM provides an ability to store documents.
+EspoCRM provides the ability to store documents.
 By default Document entity type has many-to-many relationships with Account, Opportunity, Contact, Lead.
 Administrator can create relationships with other entity types.

 ## Folders

 Folders allow to group documents.
 Document Folders are presented as a hierarchical tree structure.
 Each folder can contain sub-folders.

-Document Folder is a separate entity type, hence an access can be controlled by ACL.
+Document Folder is a separate entity type, hence an access can be controlled by ACL Roles.

-To be able to search documents in all sub-folders you need to switch to the expanded mode in the context menu next to the root folder.

 ## Sending in email